You are here: Urology Textbook > Urologic surgery > Circumcising incision

 Surgical Technique of a Circumcising Incision

-- Circumferential incision along the coronary sulcus.
+- Circumferential incision along the coronal sulcus.
 In circumcised patients, the incision is done along the circumcision scar.

 - The skin of the penile shaft is pulled back and mobilized (degloving) on the level of the Buck fascia.